 \subsubsection{Remarks on non-compact groups and infinite-dimensional codes}

 In the above discussion, we assumed compact Lie groups and finite-dimensional quantum codes.
 Here we remark on possible extensions to non-compact Lie groups and infinite-dimensional codes.

 First, note that our definitions of $\delta_\point$ and $\delta_\charge$ can be naturally extended to the situations of non-compact groups where $H_S$ and $H_L$ are arbitrary finite-dimensional Hermitian operators but the group transformations are not periodic, because their definitions only depend on the local geometry of the symmetry group.
-For the global measure $\delta_\group$, our results below need the assumption that the physical and logical group transformations are both periodic with a common period.
+For the global measure $\delta_\group$, we need to assume compact Lie groups, i.e.,~the physical and logical group transformations are both periodic with a common period.

 Moreover, when the physical system $S$ is infinite-dimensional, one may naturally consider some finite-dimensional truncation $\tilde H_S$ of $H_S$.
 The trade-off relations we derive below hold for $\tilde H_S$ and $H_L$, so when the truncation is suitably chosen we can still obtain nontrivial results that well indicate the behaviors of $H_S$.
-For example, when $\|\mE^\dagger_{\StoL}(H_S) - \mE^\dagger_{\StoL}(\tilde H_S)\|$ ($\norm{\cdot}$ is the spectral norm) is small, $\tilde H_S$ is a good substitute for $H_S$ in terms of the charge conservation violation~\cite{faist2019continuous}.
+For example, when $\|(\mE_{\LtoS})^\dagger(H_S) - (\mE_{\LtoS})^\dagger(\tilde H_S)\|$ ($\norm{\cdot}$ is the spectral norm) is small, $\tilde H_S$ is a good substitute for $H_S$ in terms of the charge conservation violation~\cite{faist2019continuous}.